newmarkdev/final-project/README.md

 -

 ## Frontend
-Built with and running React, Redux, Browser Router...
+Built with and running React, Redux, Browser Router.

 Context API was used to manage the state changes of the budget tool component.

 Material UI was used to style certain elements such as the login form.
+Redux was used for user login and token authentication.

 ## Backend
-Built with and running Node, Express...

-Using the MVC approach the backend folders where structure to divide the Models, Routes and Controller logic separate from the server.js.
+Built with Node, Express and MongoDB.
+Using an MVC approach the backend folders where structured to divide the MongoDB Models, Routes and Controller logic separate from the server.js.

 A REST API was created to handle user login/sign up as well as all budget transactions of adding, removing and listing the items.

 ## API Endpoints
 Base URL for APIs